LaunchCodeEducation/linux/content/configurations/ubuntu/_index.md

 #### installing ubuntu (first time setup)

 {{% notice warning %}}
-If you haven't granted orcale in your security and privacy your machine will not start with a kernel error
+If you haven't granted oracle in your security and privacy your machine will not start with a kernel error
 {{% /notice %}}

 - keystroke permission on Mac